Alphabet sells bonds worth $20 billion to fund AI spending

 Alphabet's announcement follows a $25 billion note sale by Oracle disclosed on February 2 in a securities filing.

-The five major AI hyperscalers - Amazon, Google, Meta, Microsoft and Oracle - issued $121 billion in U.S. corporate bonds last year, according to a January report by BofA Securities.
+The AI hyperscalers - a group that also includes Oracle - issued $121 billion in U.S. corporate bonds last year, according to a January report by BofA Securities.